| | |

 Cancun Travel Advisory Fact vs. Fiction

-Because Cancun is one of Mexico’s most popular tourist destinations, there are more than 40,000 police officers stationed throughout all of Quintana Roo which means Cancun safety is important to the country.
+There are more than 40,000 police officers stationed throughout all of Quintana Roo which means Cancun’s safety is important to the country.

-If you get up and go to the grocery store every day, go running at your local park, or even go to a concert you should always take precautions no matter the destination.
+If you get up and go to the grocery store every day, run at your local park, or even go to a concert, you should always take precautions no matter the destination.

 Are you worried about traveling to Chattanooga, Houston, Chicago, New Orleans, or Memphis?
 All of these cities have a higher crime rate than Cancun.

-The Mexican Tourism Authority and the government want you safe because tourism is Mexico’s number 1 revenue generator and they have pointed to the low number of victims of crime compared to the 28 million American tourists who travel to Mexico each year.
+The Mexican Tourism Authority and the government want you safe because tourism is Mexico’s number one revenue generator.
+They have pointed to the low number of victims of crime compared to the 28 million American tourists who travel to Mexico each year.

-Know that Cancun is safe and keep these numbers in mind when planning your vacation for Summer and fall break 2023.
+Know that Cancun is safe, and keep these numbers in mind when planning your vacation for summer and fall travels for 2024.

-As I stated earlier Cancun is safer than most of America’s biggest cities and if you are not worried about traveling within the U.S., especially with the current racial tensions you should be asking if Cancun is safe.
+As I stated earlier, Cancun is safer than most of America’s biggest cities.
+If you are not worried about traveling within the U.S., especially with the current racial tensions, you should be asking if Cancun is safe.

 Cancun Crime vs. United States Crime